-Buell mastered the craft, and by 19 he was financially secure enough to marry his girlfriend.
+Buell mastered the craft, and by 19 he had enough money to marry his girlfriend.

-As a young man, he used his skill at engraving to alter the plates for five-pound notes to plates for larger denominations, then printing them.
+As a young man, he used his skill at engraving to alter the plates for five-pound notes to plates for larger denominations.
+Then he printed them.

-No one detected the alterations, but his neighbors suspected something odd was going on because Buell’s lights were on late at night.
-A neighbor climbed a ladder one night to peer into Buell’s second floor and caught him printing money on a homemade press.
+No one detected the alterations, but his neighbors suspected something odd went on at Buell’s house.
+He kept his lights burning late at night.
+A neighbor climbed a ladder one night to peer into Buell’s second floor.
+He then caught him printing money on a homemade press.

-Authorities checked and found the number of large currency notes Buell possessed exceeded the number of notes the colony book showed being in circulation at the time.
+Authorities checked and found Buell possessed more large currency notes than the colony had in circulation at the time.